 The PRIME shall thoroughly read this Workforce Program specification and commit to perform all requirements described herein.
-The PRIME shall submit, before submittal of the first payroll report, a Workforce Plan, which demonstrates how the workforce on this project will fulfill all program requirements, including utilization of apprentices and targeted diversity goals.
+The PRIME shall submit, before submittal of the first payroll report, a Workforce Plan, which demonstrates how the workforce on this project will fulfill all program requirements, including utilization of apprentices, targeted diversity goals and Section 3 hiring goals.
 A copy of the Workforce Plan should be downloaded, filled out and then uploaded into LCP Tracker.